-The College awards research grants to graduate students for purposes such as attendance at relevant conferences (especially if a paper or poster is being presented), and visits to libraries or archives outside Oxford.
-You must apply in writing on the appropriate application form (available from the College Secretary) to the Tutor for Graduates with a letter of support from your supervisor.
-You should explore parallel sources of funding, for instance from Divisions, Faculties, Departments, and from Research Council funds.
+The College awards research grants to Graduate students for purposes such as attendance at relevant conferences (especially if a paper or poster is being presented), and visits to libraries or archives outside Oxford.
+You must apply in writing on the appropriate application form (available from the Assistant College Administrator,

+(emma.budd@bnc.ox.ac.uk) to the Tutor for Graduates with a letter of support from your supervisor.
+Applicants are expected to explore parallel sources of funding, for instance from Divisions, Faculties, Departments, and from Research Council funds.

 Applications for grants must be made in advance; grants will not normally be made retrospectively.
-A one-year graduate may be awarded up to £100, a two-year graduate up to £200 and a D.Phil student up to £450.
+A one-year Graduate may be awarded up to £110, a two-year Graduate up to £225 and a D.Phil student up to £500 during the course of their degree.

-If you are in doubt about whether an application is appropriate, or the terms in which it should be made, please consult the Tutor for Graduates.
+If you are in doubt about whether an application is appropriate, or the terms in which it should be made, please consult the Tutor for Graduates (Tutor.Graduates@bnc.ox.ac.uk).

 B.5.7.
-Graduate Scholarships
+Graduate Scholarships and Studentships